 Maintain a straight posture as you wait

 Consider how frequently we are forced to wait.
-We’re referring to standing in line at the post office or grocery shop, waiting in an airport or doctor’s waiting area, getting coffee, etc. In actuality, the average person waits in line for two to five years of their life.
+We’re referring to standing in line at the post office or grocery shop, staying in an airport or doctor’s waiting area, getting coffee, etc. The average person remains in line for two to five years.
 Surprising, yes?

 Maintain a healthy posture as you sleep

-Our sleeping habits are simple to overlook, but they have a big impact on how well we feel.
+Our sleeping habits are simple to overlook, but they significantly impact how well we feel.
 It seems that getting some shut-eye changes our posture.
 So, how do we properly prepare ourselves for sleep?
 Beginning with your mattress.
 Make sure your mattress is firm but still enables you to sleep comfortably.
-Also, don’t neglect the pillow because it will help you sleep in an upright position.
+Also, don’t neglect the pillow because it will help you sleep upright.
 Although sleeping on your back with a pillow between your knees is recommended, most people choose to do it on their sides.
 Add a pillow between your thighs for better hip alignment and support.
-Avoid sleeping on your stomach as well because it can strain the lower back.
+Avoid sleeping on your stomach because it can strain the lower back.

 In essence, poor posture results from inactivity and can lead to severe spine disorders.
 As poor posture results in fatigue, muscle stiffness and back pain, you need to make good posture a part of your lifestyle.
 In this post, we have tried to provide you with comprehensive information regarding good posture habits.